elmcraft/elmcraft.org/content/elm-loves/hiring.md

 ### There are more people excited for an Elm role than there are Elm roles

-This means a higher proportion of high quality candidates willing to swap from their current Javascript job because of Elm.
+This means a higher proportion of high quality candidates willing to swap from their current JavaScript job because of Elm.

 > Wrt. hiring, we are experiencing the Python paradox: the last time I posted a job in the #jobs channel in the Elm Slack, I had about 8 solid applicants reply in the matter of hours/days.
 From my perspective, people are absolutely eager to work with Elm full-time and we don't have the problem of having to sift through totally junior/beginner candidates.

 _mjaniczek on [HackerNews](https://news.ycombinator.com/item?id=26864689)_

-### Candidates are often more excited to work on Elm than Javascript.
+### Candidates are often more excited to work on Elm than JavaScript.

-This can be a great differentiation point for your company to attract the best candidates, instead of competing against the huge swathe of Javascript jobs.
+This can be a great differentiation point for your company to attract the best candidates, instead of competing against the huge swathe of JavaScript jobs.

 ### Candidates with Elm experience can usually become productive immediately

 Because of Elm’s single architecture, type inference, immutability and purity – all Elm projects have core similarities that allow developers to onboard extremely quickly re-using their existing familiarity.

-Candidates don’t have to carefully re-learn “Which combination-flavour of Javascript libraries and architecture does this project use?” – instead they can get going quickly, with the compiler guaranteeing they can’t accidentally cause major damage to existing code.
+Candidates don’t have to carefully re-learn “Which combination-flavour of JavaScript libraries and architecture does this project use?” – instead they can get going quickly, with the compiler guaranteeing they can’t accidentally cause major damage to existing code.

 > ...
 The best thing about Elm is I am never afraid of breaking the things because of refactoring something, I have complete trust that the compiler will tell me if I did something wrong.
 This is a huge advantage!
 Elm gives you a feeling of security and confidence - for new hires this is pretty big deal.
 You can make big changes and do code cleanups and be confident that everything will be fine.
 I can’t imagine giving that up.
 It’s a game-changer for large code bases.